osgi/osgi.enroute.site/_services/osgi.enroute.webserver.capabilities.md

 A large part of a web site consists of static resources like images, scripts, html, etc. These resources must be mapped to a proper path on the local webserver.

-A common problem with resources that they require a path on the web server.
+A common problem with resources that they require a path on the webserver.
 This creates a maintenance burden since often these resources (mostly Javascript) are versioned.
 Since it is often necessary to support multiple versions simultaneously this requires path & dependency management on the client side.
-This web server feature provides an alternative model that allows you to wrap your Javascript (or other) resources in a bundle and let the OSGi framework manage the dependency management that is then used by the web server to do path management.
+This webserver feature provides an alternative model that allows you to wrap your Javascript (or other) resources in a bundle and let the OSGi framework manage the dependency management that is then used by the webserver to do path management.

 ## Example